MidoriKami/HUDUnlimited/README.md

 > [!NOTE]
 > The UI is built with parent elements, and child elements.
 >
-> For example, moving a parent element will move all the children along with it, as the childrens position is relative to the parent.
+> Moving a parent element will move all the children along with it, as the childrens position is relative to the parent.

 ## Importing/Exporting Presets